 The researchers note that most people don’t immediately adjust their sleep patterns to the time change, which may actually bode well.

 “Before we hit that snooze button, perhaps we should stop and think,” Raine suggests.
 “Hit the button, and we might end up at least a little grumpier at work, and possibly more aggressive.”

-The full study was published online last month in the Journal of Experimental Criminology.
+The full study is published online in the Journal of Experimental Criminology.

 - Forget Strep!
 Violence Extremely Contagious Among Kids